Proving the Source of Herpes, HPV and Other STDs

 When we get a call from a prospective client, they have many questions.
 Often it has to do with how difficult it will be to prove that one particular partner is the one that transmitted the virus.
 A test may assist in this.

-One of the questions we frequently are asked is what kind of test is the most reliable.
+One of the questions we frequently are asked is what kind of reliable STD test should be chosen?
 Can a test tell me when I contracted the virus?
 Should I have a blood test, and/or a culture test?
 One has to be careful for “false positives”.
 That is, the test comes back positive, but it is in error.
 A blood test looks for the body’s reaction to the Herpes infection/virus.
 That is, when the body has the Herpes infection, the body tries to fight this off by producing certain antibodies.
 And the blood test is looking for those antibodies.

 There are generally two types of antibodies: IgG, and IgM.
 You can have a positive of one, and a negative of another.
 If you have a positive IgG, and a negative IgM, then your Herpes is likely not recent.
 This can be of help in determining who may have infected you.
 On the other hand, if both are positive, this suggests that the infection is recent, perhaps with the prior 2 months.